bane9/rv64gc-emu/README.md

 | Windows x86     | ✅        | Native CLI only, currenly untested |
 | Windows aarch64 | ✅        | Native CLI only, currenly untested |
 | Emscripten      | ✅        | Native CLI only                    |

-## Supported software

-Linux buildroot configuration and a DOOM port can be found in the [rv64gc-emu-software](https://github.com/bane9/rv64gc-emu-software) git repository.

 ## Dependencies/credits